debugged-llc/chrysler-reverse-engineered/message-matrix/README.md

 # Vehicle Message Matrix

-Each folder contains represents the electrical architecture.
+Each folder represents the electrical architecture.

 *powernet*: The Powernet architucture.
 This includes the 300, Grand Cherokee, and Pacifica.